Skip to main content

 As it turns out though, despite this, there are just enough places where we can hook into that it is possible to do MitM interception on WebRTC traffic.
 When we control one peer, with just one line of code you can fully intercept the entire connection, allowing you to easily observe all raw unencrypted network traffic, and inject or transform any WebRTC data or media en route.

-I've been working on this over the last year (as one part of a project funded by EU Horizon's Next Generation Internet initiative) and building a framework called MockRTC, which provides all the foundations needed to automatically intercept, inspect & mock WebRTC traffic for testing, network debugging & MitM proxying.
+I've been working on this over the last year (as one part of a projectopens in a new tab funded by EU Horizon's Next Generation Internet initiativeopens in a new tab) and building a framework called MockRTCopens in a new tab, which provides all the foundations needed to automatically intercept, inspect & mock WebRTC traffic for testing, network debugging & MitM proxying.

 If that sounds cool and you just want to jump straight in and try it yourself, get started here: github.com/httptoolkit/mockrtc/opens in a new tab.